-Russell G. Jones is an Auldeco, Obie and SAG Award-winning actor.
-A fixture on New York City stages since the 90’s Russell is proud to have originated roles in Lynn Nottage’s “Ruined”, Suzan-Lori Parks’ “Father Comes Home From The Wars Parts 1, 2 & 3,” Levy Lee Simon’s “God, The Crackhouse And The Devil,” Tanya Barfield’s “The Call”, Fernanda Coppel’s “King Liz” and two by Stephen Adly Guirgis “Our Lady of 121st Street” and “In Arabia, We’d All Be Kings”.
-Some film highlights include Motherless Brooklyn, Detroit, Side Effects, Traffic & Robert Patton Spruill’s Squeeze.
+Russell G. Jones is an Audelco, Obie and SAG Award-winning actor.
+A fixture on New York City stages since the 90’s Russell is proud to have originated roles in Lynn Nottage’s “Ruined,” Suzan-Lori Parks’ “Father Comes Home From The Wars Parts 1, 2 & 3,” Levy Lee Simon’s “God, The Crackhouse And The Devil,” Tanya Barfield’s “The Call,” Fernanda Coppel’s “King Liz” and two by Stephen Adly Guirgis “Our Lady of 121st Street” and “In Arabia, We’d All Be Kings.”
+Some film highlights include Motherless Brooklyn, Queen Of Glory, Side Effects & Robert Patton Spruill’s Squeeze.
 Recent TV includes Soderbergh’s Full Circle, Godless, New Amsterdam, Search Party, The Americans, and Tommy where he was a series regular opposite Edie Falco.

-Mr. Jones has been a member of The Labyrinth Theater Co. since 1995 where he has worn many theater-maker hats including actor, director, producer, writer, facilitator, moderator, and teacher in the Master Class, Ensemble Workshop, and Intensive Ensemble.
-He is an Equity Consultant for Be The Change Consulting and is the founder and Chief of Pedagogy at BLIND SPOT EXPERIENCE a campaign that facilitates cross-cultural dialogue and critical thinking by providing context and tools for perceiving racial inequity.
-In addition to being a member of Ensemble Studio Theatre’s board since 2018 he has served on the Advisory Council for Developing Artists Theater Co., and being a member of Ensemble Studio Theatre’s board, he is happily a partner to Elz Jones and a father to Bolden and Kekoa.
+Mr. Jones was a member of The Labyrinth Theater Co.
+1995 – 2021.
+He wore many theatermaker hats there including actor, director, producer, writer, facilitator, moderator, and teacher in the Master Class, Ensemble Workshop, and Intensive Ensemble.
+He is an Equity Consultant for Be The Change Consulting and the founder and Chief of Pedagogy at BLIND SPOT EXPERIENCE a campaign that facilitates cross-cultural dialogue and critical thinking by providing context and tools for perceiving racial inequity.
+In addition to being a member of Ensemble Studio Theatre’s board since 2018 he has served on the Advisory Council for Developing Artists Theater Co. for many years.

 Bring back the fun!
 Based on the West Coast, Jasmine brings such joy towards acting and problem-solving to every scene.
 Her optimism makes the actor feel positive and open to trying new things.
 Her sessions are fun and feel collaborative so that you can figure out the character together.
 Feedback from Jasmine includes attention to detail in the script and the idea that there are many possibilities.
 A fun and uplifting environment is important to her coaching, as well as helping actors discover the story and character.